Configure Runtime Java options

 This section lists Java settings or properties that are of particular use to xDI Runtime.

-Set runtime memory capacity
+Adjust the runtime memory capacity

 By default, Runtime allows the Java Virtual Machine to manage memory automatically.
 The default should work in most cases, but you can use -X Java arguments to set Runtime memory usage.